vifreefly/procsd/README.md

 ## Difference with Foreman

-[Foreman](http://ddollar.github.io/foreman/) itself designed for _development_ (not production) usage only and doing it great.
-Yes, Foreman allows to [export](http://ddollar.github.io/foreman/#EXPORTING) Procfile to the Systemd, but that's all.
+[Foreman](http://ddollar.github.io/foreman/) itself is designed for _development_ (not production) usage only and does it great.
+Yes, Foreman allows you to [export](http://ddollar.github.io/foreman/#EXPORTING) Procfile to Systemd, but that's all.
 After export you have to manually use `systemctl` and `journalctl` to manage/check exported services.
-Procsd not only exports application, but provides [simple commands](#all-available-commands) to manage exported target.
+Procsd not only exports the application, but provides [simple commands](#all-available-commands) to manage the exported target.

-* Foreman systemd export uses [dymamic](https://fedoramagazine.org/systemd-template-unit-files/) services templates and as a result generates quite a lot of files/folders in the systemd directory even for a simple application.
+* Foreman systemd export uses [dynamic](https://fedoramagazine.org/systemd-template-unit-files/) services templates and as a result generates quite a lot of files/folders in the systemd directory even for a simple application.

-* Services generated using Foreman contain [$PORT variable](http://ddollar.github.io/foreman/#PROCFILE) in their names (and it's [undocumented](http://ddollar.github.io/foreman/#SYSTEMD-EXPORT) logic).
-For example for Procfile and formation `web=1,worker=2` (from example above), exported services with Foreman will be: `sample_app-web@2500.service`, `sample_app-worker@2600.service` and `sample_app-worker@2601.service`.
+* Services generated using Foreman contain the [$PORT variable](http://ddollar.github.io/foreman/#PROCFILE) in their names (and it's [undocumented](http://ddollar.github.io/foreman/#SYSTEMD-EXPORT) logic).
+For example, for Procfile and formation `web=1,worker=2` (from the example above), exported services with Foreman will be: `sample_app-web@2500.service`, `sample_app-worker@2600.service` and `sample_app-worker@2601.service`.
 My opinion about this approach: it's complicated.
-Why is there required PORT variable in the services names?
-Procsd following one rule: simplicity.
-For export it uses static service files (that means for each process will be generated it's own service file) and services names have predictable, Heroku-like names.
+Why is the PORT variable required in the service names?
+Procsd follows one rule: simplicity.
+For export it uses static service files (that means for each process its own service file will be generated) and service names are predictable, Heroku-like.

 * Procsd export can provide additional stop/restart commands for each service (see _Notes_ below).

-* To delete existing app services from Systemd, there is `procsd destroy` command.
-It is doing the following: stop services if they are running, delete all required systemd files from systemd directory, and restart systemd (`daemon-reload`).
-This command especially useful while testing, when you need frequently create/update configuration.
+* To delete existing app services from Systemd, there is the `procsd destroy` command.
+It does the following: stops services if they are running, deletes all required systemd files from the systemd directory, and restarts systemd (`daemon-reload`).
+This command is especially useful while testing, when you need to frequently create/update configuration.

 ## Notes